nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 Hosting the website on Read the Docs
 -------------------------------------

+!!! note "Read the Docs requirement"
-*Note: you need admin and/or owner privileges to do this!*
+You need admin and/or owner privileges to host the website.

 Visit [www.readthedocs.com](www.readthedocs.com)